After a jittery start, the September ATOL renewal process is now firmly underway.

 2018 saw the launch of the new licensing portal ‘ATOL Online’, the product of several years of graft from the CAAs Consumers & Markets Group.
 The launch was not without its problems, but the improvements made since are clear to see.

-Previously you might have delayed your entire application until your statutory accounts were available.
-However there’s now plenty to do until your accounts are available, as the CAA now require you to re-enter and/or validate the ownership details of your business and any parent entities, as well as providing other business profile information, such as key supplier data.
+Previously you might have delayed drafting your application until your statutory accounts were available on the basis that it was not possible to reach the end of the ATOL application form without the figures from your accounts.
+A welcome reshuffling of the application pages has meant that you can now validate and update ownership details of your business and any parent entities, as well as providing other business profile information, such as key supplier data and save the form to the point that it is only your financial information outstanding.
 So it’s a good idea to prepare this data and just drop in the information from your statutory accounts when it’s ready.

 You should also carry out general housekeeping of your account, including checking the individuals nominated as your ‘Accountable Person’ and ‘ATOL Reporting Accountant’, so automated messages are sent to the correct personnel.